-1. A yearly school calendar will be approved and posted by May 1st for the following school year.
+- 1. A yearly school calendar will be approved and posted by May 1st for the following school year. - 2.
+Each school year there can be 5 Virtual Learning Days that take place of cancellation due to weather related.

-2. If, for any reason during the school year, a school day is canceled, that day will be added to the end of the school year.
+3. If, for any reason during the school year, a school day is canceled, that day will be added to the end of the school year.
 All parents and staff will be notified of any extension of the school year.